jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 ## Config 0

-TREE network that becomes a RING after second 18
+### TREE network that becomes a RING after second 18, NO filter, NO drop_duplicates

-NO filter

-NO drop_duplicates

 MANY duplicates in the network